Ways To Save Money – 21 Non-Coupon Ways To Save On Groceries

 - Use less meat by using dry beans to stretch further.
-This works great in tacos, enchiladas, soups and chili.
+This works great in tacos, enchiladas, soups, and chili.

 - Buy manager markdowns.
 This is a great way to grab meat, produce and bakery items when they are near end date but still in good shape.
 Cook meats right away and freezer for use in recipes later, or slice up produce and freeze for use later.

-- Use store rewards cards and programs.
+- Use online store rewards cards and programs.